ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 ```
 git clone https://github.com/ohsu-cedar-comp-hub/GPUOptTutorial.git
-cd gpu_opt
+cd GPUOptTutorial
 ```

-Confirm that your current working directory is the gpu_opt directory.
+Confirm that your current working directory is the GPUOptTutorial directory.

 Now, we will set up the correct environment: